Reliability and Safety Software Download

 Does software fail?

-We tend to believe that well written, well tested, safety critical software never fails.
+We tend to believe that well written and well tested safety critical software would never fail.
 Experience proves otherwise, with software making headlines when it actually does fail, sometimes critically.
 Software does not fail the same way hardware does, and the various failure behaviors we are accustomed to from the world of hardware are often not applicable to software.
 However, software does fail, and when it does, it can be just as catastrophic as hardware failures.
-The FMEA is not specific to a type of failure behavior or a certain type of failure statistic; it is universal and extremely useful to software as well.
-When properly done, the FMEA offers an exhaustive and complete review of potential critical failures due to software function.
+The FMEA is not specific for a type of failure behavior or a certain type of failure statistic; it is universal and extremely useful for software as well.
+When properly done, the FMEA offers an exhaustive and complete review of potential critical failures due to software malfunction.

 What are “software failure modes”?

 Software, especially in critical systems, tends to fail where least expected.
 We are usually extremely good at setting up test plans for the main line code of the program, and these sections usually do run flawlessly.
 Software does not “break” but it must be able to deal with “broken” input and conditions, which are often causes for “software failures”.
-The task of dealing with abnormal/anomalous conditions and inputs is handled by the exception code dispersed throughout the program.
-Setting up a test plan and exhaustive test cases for the exception code is by definition difficult and somewhat subjective.
+The task of dealing with abnormal/anomalous conditions and inputs is handled by the exception code dispersed throughout the software program.
+Setting up a test plan and exhaustive test cases for the exception code is difficult and somewhat subjective by definition.
 The FMEA removes this difficulty and provides a guide to ensure completeness of the testing and certification process.
-Anomalous inputs can be due to failed hardware, timing problems, harsh/unexpected environmental conditions and multiple changes in conditions and inputs that are beyond what the hardware is able to deal with.
-Bad user input may also be a source for such exception conditions.
-Often the conditions most difficult to predict are multiple, coinciding, irregular inputs and conditions.
+Anomalous inputs can be due to failed hardware, timing problems, harsh/unexpected environmental conditions and multiple changes in conditions that are beyond the designed hardware capability to deal with.
+Unexpected user input may also be a source for such exception conditions.
+Often it is most difficult to predict multiple, coinciding, irregular inputs and conditions.

 How do we protect our critical systems from such software failures?

-The FMEA process ensures exhaustive identification of exception condition initiators, and verification that protection against faults in exception handling, are in place and effective!
-Although slightly different from a hardware FMEA, when properly executed, the software FMEA is compatible with hardware FMEAs and permits a full system FMEA.
-Hence it provides the assurance, that other certification processes cannot, that we have identified all possible failure modes and have included provisions to detect and protect against them.
+The FMEA process ensures comprehensive identification of exception condition initiators, and verification that protection against faults in exception handling is in place and effective!
+Although slightly different from a hardware FMEA, the software FMEA is compatible with hardware FMEAs, if properly executed, and permits a full system FMEA.
+Hence it provides the assurance, that other certification processes cannot guarantee , that we have identified all possible failure modes and have included provisions to detect and protect against them.

-A list of system effects according to their severity and all the failure modes and items that can lead to these effects will provide the backbone to your certification process and will allow complete mitigation of possible safety critical problems
+A list of system effects according to their severity and all the failure modes as well as items that can lead to these effects will provide a backbone for your certification process and will allow complete mitigation of possible safety critical problems.

 • A significant reduction in work load (by several orders of magnitude)